- Live Rates

-Rising home values may also enable more Portland homeowners to refinance their mortgage loans in 2017 and 2018.
-House prices across the state have risen steadily over the last couple of years, they are starting to increase again.
-In April 2020, Zillow reported that the median home price in Portland had risen by 10.2% over the previous 12 months, though they are expected to increase 2.8% over the next year.
+Rising home values may also enable more Portland homeowners to refinance their mortgage loans in 2020.
+While house prices across Portland have remained stagnant over the past couple of years, they are starting to increase again.
+In April 2020, Zillow reported that the median home price in Portland had dipped by 0.2% over the previous 12 months, though they are expected to increase 2.8% over the next year.
 Right now, home prices in Portland are averaging $462,300.

 Rising house values give homeowners more equity, which can make it easier to qualify for a refinance loan.
 This, too, could lead to increased mortgage refinancing in the Portland, Oregon area — especially if we see additional drops in mortgage rates.